Nick Pratto Player Props: Royals vs. Rockies

-The Kansas City Royals, including Nick Pratto (.229 batting average in his past 10 games), take on starter Austin Gomber and the Colorado Rockies at Kauffman Stadium, Saturday at 4:10 PM ET.
+The Kansas City Royals, including Nick Pratto (.351 slugging percentage in past 10 games, including no home run), take on starter Kyle Freeland and the Colorado Rockies at Kauffman Stadium, Sunday at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Rockies.
+He notched a home run while going 1-for-5 in his previous game against the Rockies.

 Nick Pratto Game Info & Props vs. the Rockies